Mitzpe Gadot (Gadot Lookout) and War Memorial

 Distance: About ¾ Km there and back.

-Type of walk: One-way path there and back.
+Type of walk: Same way there and back.

-Difficulty: An easy trail along a concrete path which is stroller and wheelchair friendly.
+Difficulty: An easy walk along a concrete path that is stroller and wheelchair friendly.

 Directions: Enter “Mitzpe Gadot” into Waze.
 The parking lot is just beyond the turning from the road.

 Public transport: Enter "Gadot Lookout" into Moovit.
-There are frequent buses via a bus line between Katzrin and Chazor Hagliglit and another between Haifa and Katzrin and both stop at this lookout.
+There are frequent buses between Katzrin and Chazor Hagliglit and between Haifa and Katzrin and both stop at this lookout.

 From the parking lot walk up the hill to the memorial.
 It is made of concrete and shaped like the entrance to a shelter.